Ocean Beach, San Diego

-Ocean Beach (also known as O.B.) is a beachfront neighborhood of San Diego, California.
+Ocean Beach (also known as O.B.) is a beachfront neighborhood in San Diego, California.

 Geography

 Ocean Beach lies on the Pacific Ocean at the estuary of the San Diego River, at the western terminus of Interstate 8.
-Located about 7. mi northwest of Downtown San Diego, it sits south of Mission Bay and Mission Beach and directly north of Point Loma.
+Located about 7. mi northwest of downtown San Diego, it sits south of Mission Bay and Mission Beach and directly north of Point Loma.
 The O.B. community planning area comprises about 1 square mile (742 acres), bounded on the north by the San Diego River, on the west by the Pacific Ocean, on the east by Froude St., Seaside St. and West Point Loma Boulevard, and on the south by Adair Street.